Approaches to critical point theory via sequential and parametrized topological complexity: Topological Lusternik-Schnirelmann theory

 In \cite{RudyakSchlenk} it is shown that if $f\colon M \to \RR$ is any function on a complete Riemannian manifold which satisfies the condition (C) of Palais and Smale, see e.g. \cite{PalaisLuster}, then the time-1 map $\phi_1$ of the flow of a negative pseudo-gradient given as in Example \ref{ExamplePG} together with $f$ itself satisfies condition (D).
 Instead of condition (C), we want to use a different condition in this article, which is more commonly used in studies of gradient flows.

 \begin{definition} Let $(M,g)$ be a complete Riemannian Banach manifold and let $F \in C^1(M)$.
-Let $\| \cdot \|$ denote the norm induced by $g$ on each tangent space of $M$.
-We say that $(F,g)$ \emph{satisfies the Palais-Smale condition} or \emph{PS condition} if every sequence $(x_n)_{n \in \NN}$ in $M$ for which $(|f(x_n)|)_{n\in\NN}$ is bounded and which satisfies
+We say that $(F,g)$ \emph{satisfies the Palais-Smale condition} or \emph{PS condition} if every sequence $(x_n)_{n \in \NN}$ in $M$ for which $(|F(x_n)|)_{n\in\NN}$ is bounded and which satisfies

 has a convergent subsequence. \end{definition}

 The PS condition is slightly stricter than condition (C), see e.g. \cite[Section 3]{MawhinWillem}.
 We will make occasional use of the following property.